 Being physically ACTIVE is not only great for your physical health and fitness.
 Evidence shows it can also improve your mental wellbeing by raising your self-esteem and causing chemical changes in your brain which can help to positively change your mood.

 You can now now exercise in gyms, leisure centres and swimming pools ensuring you follow the organisation's guidelines.
 The Fitness Centre at our Sports and Wellbeing Park has reopened with procedures in place to comply with government guidelines.
+From Monday 26th October the Fitness Centre will be running in-person classes.
+You can view the timetable here.

 By looking after your own mental and physical wellbeing it will help to reduce the risk of you picking up any illnesses or unwanted issues.
 It will also increase hormone profiles which will make you feel better about yourself and reduce the feelings of tiredness, lethargy and boredom.
 Continuing to improve health and well-being will improve many health markers such as heart rate, blood pressure and breathing rate, by doing this your body is in a stronger position to fight away infection and remain healthy in the fight against Covid-19.Daniel Boulton, Durham University Fitness Centre Supervisor